 7.2.5.
 Subject to clause 7.1, Giroux’s total liability of whatever nature, whether in contract, tort (including, without limitation, negligence), under statute or otherwise for any and all Losses arising from or in any way in connection with this Contract shall not exceed in aggregate the lower of £500,000 (five hundred thousand pounds sterling) or an amount equal to 100% of the fees paid by you to Giroux for the Services at the date of the breach.

 7.2.6.
-In no event shall we be liable, whether in contract, tort (including, without limitation, negligence), under statute or otherwise for (i) loss or damage incurred as a result of third party claims; (ii) loss of profit, goodwill, business opportunity or anticipated savings, (iii) loss of or corruption to data, (iv) loss of revenues or wasted management or staff time; or (v) incidental, special, punitive, exemplary losses; or (vi) indirect loss or damage; (vii) or consequential loss or damage; (together “Excluded Losses”) which you may suffer, howsoever caused and whether or not you or we knew, or ought to have known, that the Excluded Losses would be likely to be suffered by you.
+In no event shall we be liable, whether in contract, tort (including, without limitation, negligence), under statute or otherwise for (i) loss or damage incurred as a result of third-party claims; (ii) loss of profit, goodwill, business opportunity or anticipated savings, (iii) loss of or corruption to data, (iv) loss of revenues or wasted management or staff time; or (v) incidental, special, punitive, exemplary losses; or (vi) indirect loss or damage; (vii) or consequential loss or damage; (together “Excluded Losses”) which you may suffer, howsoever caused and whether or not you or we knew, or ought to have known, that the Excluded Losses would be likely to be suffered by you.

 7.3.
-Unless and then only to the extent they have been finally and judicially determined (including the conclusion of any appeal) to have been caused by the fraud of any of the Giroux Parties, you agree to indemnify and hold harmless the Giroux Parties against all Losses which they incur in the defence and settlement (including meeting any judicially determined award of damages) of any demand, action, claim or proceeding (a “Claim”) brought by any third party in any way arising in connection with this Contract whether or not such Claim is founded upon an allegation of our negligence.
+Unless and then only to the extent they have been finally and judicially determined (including the conclusion of any appeal) to have been caused by the fraud of any of the Giroux Parties, you agree to indemnify and hold harmless the Giroux Parties against all Losses which they incur in the defence and settlement (including meeting any judicially determined award of damages) of any demand, action, claim or proceeding (a “Claim”) brought by any third-party in any way arising in connection with this Contract whether or not such Claim is founded upon an allegation of our negligence.

 7.4.
-Any claim or action brought by you under orin connection with the Contract must be brought within 24 months of the cause of action arising.
+Any claim or action brought by you under or in connection with the Contract must be brought within 24 months of the cause of action arising.

 7.5.
 We are not in a position to evaluate risks associated with your use of the Services for insurance data analytics purposes and as such we will not be liable for any losses (including financial losses) arising from your use of the Services in connection with any situation which may incur the risk of financial loss.
 The Platform aggregates and presents data but we do not supply the relevant data and we cannot provide any warranty or guarantee as to its accuracy.
-The Platform and its content is not intended to be taken as offering any view or representation in relation to any data.
+The Platform and its content are not intended to be taken as offering any view or representation in relation to any data.
 You must always exercise your own independent judgement before relying on or using in any way any content generated by the Platform.

 7.6.
 We will use reasonable endeavours to ensure that the Services operate within applicable regulatory requirements but we will not be responsible for or liable for any regulatory requirements or obligations.